jakemcc/jakemccrary.com/source/_posts/2014-09-01-book-review-haskell-data-analysis-cookbook.markdown

 Packt Publishing recently asked me to write a review of the book [Haskell Data Analysis Cookbook](http://bit.ly/X0YQaL) by Nishant Shukla.
-The book is broken into small sections that show you how to to a particular task related to data analysis.
+The book is broken into small sections that show you how to do a particular task related to data analysis.
 These tasks vary from reading a csv file or parsing json to listening to a stream of tweets.